rust-lang/rust-forge/src/governance/council.md

 Exceptions to existing policy cannot be made via an operational decision unless such exceptions are explicitly allowed in said policy.
 Avoiding ad-hoc exceptions helps avoid ["normalization of deviance"](https://en.wikipedia.org/wiki/Normalization_of_deviance).

 ## The consent decision-making process

-The Council will initially be created with a single process for determining agreement to a proposal.
-It is however expected that the Council will add additional processes to its toolbox soon after creation.

 Consent means that no representative's requirements (and thus those of the top-level team and subteams they represent) can be disregarded.
 The Council hears all relevant input and sets a good foundation for working together equitably with all voices weighted equally.